ScottKwang/CodeWithFriends-Spring2020/projects/Vigp-project/README.md

-# BingeSquad - help me find another name :D
+# BingeSquad - let me know if you have a better name :D

 Created by Patrick Vigneault, [github](https://github.com/vigpatrick), [Linkedin](https://www.linkedin.com/in/patrick-vigneault-84b50884/)